CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 1. It creates a **tar archive** named `backup.tar`, using the `tar cf /opt/backups/backup.tar` command.
 2. Instead of archiving a specified file, for instance, `tar cf /opt/backups/backup.tar backup.sh`, it uses the wildcard character, `*`, which means that it is archiving all files within the directory.

 This is where things got dark really fast.
-I spent an awful lot of time researching and reading for this one, I even asked [ChatGPT](https://chat.openai.com/) 🤖, but I couldn't completely grasp what the concept of [**wildcard injection**](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/).
+I spent an awful lot of time researching and reading for this one, I even asked [ChatGPT](https://chat.openai.com/) 🤖, but I couldn't completely grasp the concept of [**wildcard injection**](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/).
 What finally did it for me was [Tib3rius](https://tryhackme.com/p/Tib3rius)' [walkthrough](https://youtu.be/EYqCHujNyHQ?t=2662)!

 The gist of what I understood based on the above walkthrough is that we are trying to take advantage of the [**wildcard wildness**](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/) concept by passing files as command arguments.
 As Tib3rius explains: